Malcolm Goodman MBE

 Uppingham School Chapel Choir, Festival of Remembrance, Royal Albert Hall (2011) Uppingham School Chapel Choir, Festival of Remembrance, Royal Albert Hall (2011)

 Malcolm Goodman retired from the Royal Air Force in 2007, having been appointed as Music School Manager at Uppingham School in Rutland, managing the music department administration within the school’s new £3.5m purpose built music school.
-In the additional role of Concert Tour Manager, he also organised various overseas tours for choirs and orchestras around Europe, the Far East and USA, also taking the Uppingham School Chapel Choir to perform a leading role at the Royal Albert Hall for the Royal British Legion Festival of Remembrance in 2011.
+Whilst at Uppingham School he also organised numerous overseas tours for choirs and orchestras around Europe, China, Singapore, Hong Kong, Malaysia and the USA, and also had the privilege of taking the Uppingham School Chapel Choir to perform a leading role at the Royal Albert Hall for the Royal British Legion Festival of Remembrance in 2011.

-Following the reorganisation of the Uppingham School music department in 2014, Malcolm retired from full time employment to devote more time to his other musical and voluntary activities.
+Following the reorganisation of the Uppingham School music department in 2014, Malcolm retired from full time employment to devote more time to his charity work and other musical activities.

 Charity and Community Activities...